gowthambalachandhiran/Premium-Price-Prediction/README.md

 - **`app.py`**
   A Streamlit web application that takes user inputs (e.g., demographic details, risk factors) and predicts the premium price in real-time.
+  Go to project folder
+  - run the following command in command line "streamlit run app.py"

 - **Tableau Dashboard**
   A set of dashboards showcasing: